tilm4nn/prefs-meta/README.txt

+INSTALLATION NOTES

+Just put the jar file and the jars from the lib directory into your classpath.

-CHANGES SINCE THE 0.6 RELEASE
+CHANGES THROUGH THE RELEASE

 0.6   - The first release
+0.6.1 - Fixed build script
+      - Fixed README
+      - Fixed JavaDoc

 CONTENTS OF THE RELEASE

 README.txt         this file
-LICENSE.txt        license of SwingUtils build.xml          ant build script
+LICENSE.txt        license of PrefsMeta build.xml          ant build script

 docs/              contains documentation about PrefsMeta